-Responsible Person Action 1.
-Negotiate contract to be mutually agreed upon by Department Head each party Department field 2.
-Consult with OSU legal staff as necessary 3.
-Contact agency annually for review of contract University Legal Staff 1.
-Judication of contract 1.
-Inform agency/facility of the names of instructors and students, dates, times of clinical experience 2.
-Initiate letter of agreement which reiterates the Department Head verbal agreement made for student utilization of the Department nead agency.
-3. Send two (2) copies of the letter of agreement, signed by the appropriate university representative, to each agency.
-1. Send names of students and instructors who will be Instructor / Team Leader using the agency/facility each semester along with objectives for the planned student experience.
-Agoney 1.
-Return one signed copy of the letter of agreement to Agency the Department Head.
+Responsible Person Action Department Head Negotiate contract to be mutually agreed upon by each party Consult with OSU legal staff as necessary 3.
+Contact agency annually for review of contract University Legal Staff Department Head Judication of contract Inform agency/facility of the names of instructors and students, dates, times of clinical experience Initiate letter of agreement which reiterates the verbal agreement made for student utilization of the agency.
+Send two (2) copies of the letter of agreement, signed by the appropriate university representative, to each agency, or use of electronic signature software when possible.
+Instructor / Team Leader Send names of students and instructors who will be using the agency/facility each semester along with objectives for the planned student experience.
+Agency Return one signed copy of the letter of agreement to the Department Head.